-Okay, this is one of my greatest discoveries in a REALLY long time.
-You can paint fabric!
-Not only fabric, but upholstery.
-This is amazing and gives you endless thrifting and recycling furniture possibilities.
-There are so many different methods to choose from!
+Today I have 5 techniques to painting upholstered furniture successfully.
+This is actually one of my greatest discoveries in a long time!
+You can paint fabric–and not just fabric, but upholstery.
+Painting upholstered furniture gives you endless thrifting and recycling possibilities.

 1. Spray on Fabric Spray- Simply Spray makes a fabric and upholstery spray.
-It has good reviews and it definitely serves its purpose.
-I just felt like I had to use a lot of coats to get the coverage I was going for.
-It is a great option for a smaller project, or if you are going for easy, or less mess.
-The end result was the same, but I felt like I needed 6 coats to every 3 of other methods.
-For fabrics that are tightly woven, I would recommend a different method.
-Simply Spray doesn’t soak into those fabrics as easily.
+It has good reviews and it definitely serves a purpose.
+The downside is you may need to apply a lot of coats to get the coverage you need, but this is a great option for a smaller project.
+The end result is the same as the other 4 techniques.
+For tightly woven fabrics, try one of the other methods.
+Simply Spray covers looser fabrics more easily.

-4. Chalk Paint-You can actually use chalk paint to give your furniture a much needed uplift.
-This is such a great option because chalk paint doesn’t crack, doesn’t chip, or peel.
-As soon as the paint dries, you don’t have to worry about it anymore!
-Make sure you apply Clear Wax after the chalk paint has dried.
-This basically reaffirms that there is nothing chalk paint cannot do.
+4. Chalk Paint-You can actually use chalk paint to give your furniture new life.
+Chalk paint doesn’t crack, chip or peel.
+Once the paint dries, you don’t have to worry about it anymore!
+Be sure you apply Clear Wax after the chalk paint thoroughly dries.

-5. Fat Paint-What on Earth is fat paint?
-Only a great way to paint your upholstery!
-This is a great way to paint leather, it is not too hard, allows movement, and best of all-it doesn’t crack!
-While it is necessary to apply a few coats, it is worth it in the long run!
-Here is a full project tutorial from Front Porch Mercantile.
+5. Fat Paint-What on Earth is Fat paint?
+Fat paint is amazing for leather upholstery.
+It is not too hard, allows movement and doesn’t crack!
+While it is necessary to apply a few coats, it is worth it in the long run.

 For more on painting upholstered furniture, see my post on how to paint an upholstered chair.